History, tourist information, and nearby accommodation

-Highlights include the Outer Hall, decorated with an historical frieze depicting events in the castle's long history, from the arrival of the Kerrs in Britain around 1066, to a feast in the great hall in 1598.
+Highlights include the Outer Hall, decorated with a historical frieze depicting events in the castle's long history, from the arrival of the Kerrs in Britain around 1066 to a feast in the great hall in 1598.
 The great hall is the showpiece at Ferniehurst, with a large and very ornate fireplace as its focal point.
 Hand-crafted ironwork decorates the room, creating an authentic 16th century feel to the hall.
 One interesting room is the Turret Library, a circular apartment set into the south east tower.
 The Library has a richly carved and painted wooden ceiling, and displays books and family mementoes.
-Also on the property is a 17th century family chapel.
+Also on the property is a 17th-century family chapel.

 About Ferniehirst Castle